19hours/sg-statutes/Acts/Chemical Weapons (Prohibition) Act.md

 (b) keep such records in relation to the chemicals and facility referred to in paragraph (a), as are required by regulations made under this Act; and

-(c) prepare and give to the Director from such records, such periodic reports and such special reports relating to the chemicals and facility referred to in paragraph (a) as are required by regulations made under this Act.
+(c) prepare and give to the Director-General from such records, such periodic reports and such special reports relating to the chemicals and facility referred to in paragraph (a) as are required by regulations made under this Act.

+[49/2007 wef 14/12/2007]

 (2) Any person who refuses or fails, without reasonable cause, to comply with subsection (1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $6,000 or to imprisonment for a term not exceeding 6 months or to both.